 by Dave Tucker, September 17, 2012

-A wonderful photo of Mount Baker was taken in 1912 by a mysterious F.D. (or maybe it’s “E.D.”)
-Welsh from the summit of hard-to reach Loomis Mountain.
+A wonderful photo of Mount Baker was taken in 1912 by “E.D.
+Welsh” from the summit of Loomis Mountain.
+The sepia-toned print was found by USFS employee Leif Hazelet on the wall of the Koma Kulshan guard station, and was moved to the Sedro Woolley office for protection.
 The photograph clearly shows the much greater extent of the Easton and Squak glaciers, as well as documenting the presence of glacial ice just above the Scott Paul Trail, where there is no ice today.
 Welsh’s photograph is perhaps the earliest, and certainly the best, view of the south flank of the volcano.
-It clearly shows the ice-covered rim of Carmelo Crater at the summit plateau of Mount Baker. (more below the photo…)
+It clearly shows the ice-covered rim of Carmelo Crater at the summit plateau of Mount Baker.